Kapidex Side Effects

 Applies to dexlansoprazole: oral capsule delayed release

-Along with its needed effects, dexlansoprazole (the active ingredient contained in Kapidex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by dexlansoprazole (the active ingredient contained in Kapidex).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking dexlansoprazole:Less common
+You should check with your doctor immediately if any of these side effects occur when taking dexlansoprazole:Less common

 - chest pain or discomfort